Curriculum In Upper School

 High School Class Load

-A full time student at ISO must be enrolled in a minimum of six classes per semester, of which four must qualify as core courses each semester.
-Exceptions to this case load requirement must be approved by the counselor and the Director.
+A full time student at ISO must be enrolled in a minimum of 7 classes per semester (in the IBDP), of which four must qualify as core courses each semester.
+Exceptions to this case load requirement must be approved by the Upper School Principal.

-ISO has a transient population and small senior classes which make class ranking difficult and not as valid an indicator of comparative ability as in other school populations.
+ISO does not subscribe to the policy of ranking students in order of academic achievement.
 The school, therefore, does not report the rank of its students, except when required or advantageous for college admissions.

 Credit is awarded only at the end of each semester; partial credit for less than one semester cannot be permitted.